TwilioDevEd/automated-survey-spark/README.md

 1. Clone the repository and `cd` into it.

-1. The application uses Maven to manage dependencies.
+1. The application uses Gradle to manage dependencies.

 1. Use the following variables to configure this application when running it locally.
 Heroku will automatically configure these variables for you.

    * `PORT`: the application's port number (defaults to port 4567).
-   * `MONGO_URI`: the address of a MongoDB instance to use (defaults to a MongoDB instance listening on the localhost).
+   * `MONGODB_URI`: the address of a MongoDB instance to use (defaults to a MongoDB instance listening on the localhost).
+     Defaults to `Test` if not specified.

 1. Configure Twilio to call your webhooks.